Beauyley History, Family Crest & Coats of Arms

 Beauyley Spelling Variations

-hundred years did much to standardize spelling.
+The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Beauyley has been spelled Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Beauyley family (pre 1700)